 If you'd like to, you can set up a My Star (MS) Tribute Page in memory of a loved one through our partner, Muchloved.
-You can use your tribute to express your feelings and celebrate their life in ways that are right for you, using words, pictures, music and even film.
+You can use your tribute to express your feelings and celebrate their life in ways that are right for you, using words, pictures, music and even video.

 There is no obligation on anyone to make a donation when setting up or visiting the page.
 However, if you wish, you can also use your tribute page to raise money in memory of your loved one.
 This could be by giving a gift on a special date, donating money raised at a family gathering, or taking part in a fundraising event.

 We thought you might like to know why our pages are called My Star Tributes, shortened to MS Tributes.
 Our daily contact with people with MS has shown us that they refuse to let multiple sclerosis define them; that they transcend their diagnosis and derive strength.
 Thus MS also now stands for My Star.

 If you would like more information about donating to the MS Trust in memory of a loved one, please contact us on firstname.lastname@example.org or call 01462 476707.

 Graeme and Lorraine's story

 Graeme makes a regular monthly donation to the MS Trust in honour of his sister Lorraine Macdonald (pictured) who sadly passed away in September 2014.

 "I started to support the MS Trust following the diagnosis of my sister in 2002 with MS. I wanted to support people living with the condition.
 The MS Trust's work allows me to do this.

 "Amid Lorraine's kindness, loyalty and dedication to good causes we will particularly remember her inner strength, especially in view of the illness that caused her so much suffering.
 Throughout the time she was affected by MS she upheld an enduring sense of humour and love of life.

 "Lorraine's life was so strongly linked to helping others that it is only natural to continue this relationship in her memory."